LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/cat-classes.rst

    Console.WriteLine(spike.Weight);   // prints 13

-As a consequence of this constructor syntax, we can easily expose any constructor from the base class by providing a subclass constructor that calls the base constructor in the signature and has an empty body.
+As a consequence of this constructor syntax, we can easily expose any constructor from the base class by providing a subclass constructor that has the same signature, no method body, and calls the base class constructor with ``: base``.

 .. sourcecode:: csharp
    :linenos: